OpenMDAO/OpenMDAO-Framework/docs/user-guide/example_mdao.rst

 The input is selected using ``add_parameter``.
 You might also be familiar with the term *independent* used to describe this.
-Here, we've given a *low* and a *high* attribute, but we've set them very high as the Broyden solver doesn't use either of these.
+Here, we've given a *low* and a *high* attribute, but we've set them to very large negative and positive values as the Broyden solver doesn't use either of these.
 The output is specified by adding an equality constraint.
 A solver essentially tries to drive something to zero.
 In this case, we want to drive the residual error in the coupled variable *y2* to zero.
 An equality constraint is defined with an expression string which is parsed for the equals sign, so the